tforsberg/playground-1/README.md

 # playground
-Project for just learning to use GitHub
+Project for learning to use GitHub